Fluff-Filled Flower Cups Recipe

 - 1 cup heavy whipping cream, whipped

-- Diamond of California Sliced Almonds and fresh mint, optional
+- Sliced almonds and fresh mint, optional

 - Wash, rinse and dry outside of balloons.
 Inflate one balloon to a 6-in. diameter and tie end.
 Inflate remaining balloons to a 3-in. diameter and tie ends.
 Wash, rinse and dry tied ends.
 Spray balloons with cooking spray.